sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   in the file
 - in the next lab (jdbc lab) - we do use gradle plugin

+(Bill K - 10/6/20)
+- can you change migration to production database?  large scale database
+  - it will block significant amount of time, apps will not be available significant amount time - stability
+  - flyway provides impedance mismatch - it provides flyway baseline??
+    - apply a single migration file (instead of hundreds)
+    - what happens if you have hundreds of migration files? how do you get a sense of the schema's??
+  - performance index in production? it should be part of your migration
+    - you might want to have dba

+- how does github actions interact with migration work?
+- we don't do fly clean in the github action yaml file
+- how are we connecting to the database server? via ssh - we are actually tunnelling
+- where database credentials coming from? using "cf service-key"
+- is having database credentials in the pipeline secure??
+- we would not use in production environment using ssh given that ssh is highly likely to be disabled - 12 factor - administrative process
+  - run flyway on the cloud foundry
+- in fedex, they use database (oracle) outside of pcf

 ## References

 (schema migration)